joe-speedboat/workshop.container/03 Docker Setup (ho).md

 Docker Inc. positions CE for development and Docker EE for business-critical deployments.
 In this article, we’ll dive deeper into the differences between Docker CE and Docker EE, so you can identify the best option for your project as it stands today, and the best option for your project as it matures.

 Since few years, Red Hat goes it's own way to manage Docker containers.
-To not confuse anybody for this entry level course, we use docker only today, later on we can look into the r Red Hat uses Podman, Buildyah and Skopeo.
+To not confuse anybody for this entry level course, we use docker only today, later on we can look into the Red Hat way of containers...
+Red Hat uses Podman, Buildyah and Skopeo.

 ![enter image description here](https://github.com/joe-speedboat/workshop.docker/raw/main/images/docker_vs_podman.jpg)